YahyaStihi18/first/README.md

 # shapes drawing

-#a python script that create different shapes with the turtle module,
-#change the shape by playing with the number's on the script
+a python script that create different shapes with the turtle module, change the shape by playing with the number's on the script
-#play with number's to change the shape